-The Engineering FLC is open to all first year students (includes traditional freshmen, early college and dual enrolled students) who have been accepted to the Lee College of Engineering.
+The Engineering FLC is open to all first year students (includes traditional freshmen, early college and dual enrolled students) who have been accepted to the W.S.
+Lee College of Engineering.
 It is a residential program.
 FLC participants live in Hawthorn Hall for two semesters (fall and spring).
 The FLC offers suite living in Hawthorn Hall.
 Each 4-person suite has two bedrooms, a bathroom, and living room.
 The basement has a laundry room, game room/TV area, and a full-size classroom that houses our Creativity Lab.

 The FLC supports students' success by offering programming targeted to three key areas: